 A classic: The Upper West Side

 Where there’s a park, there’s a playground.
 (Ok, so that'll keep them occupied for 5 minutes.)
 Bordered on both sides by green giants — Central and Riverside Parks — Manhattan’s Upper West Side is the perfect place for the family who likes to picnic.
+We love our family homes in the area like Joan of Arch.
 Pick up some New York snacks at Zabar’s Market and then wander either east or west.
 You'll soon stumble onto one of the area’s distinct playgrounds.
 And if your kids get tired of one spot (as always), walk a block or two to find another.
 And of course, no family trip to New York is complete without a visit to the Natural History Museum, which is central to the entire area.
 (So we're afraid you won't be able to avoid them spotting it no matter how hard you try.)

 Secret (and not so Secret) Gardens of the Upper East Side